mmesiti/git-collaborative/content/branches-and-internals.md

 **you will never need to go inside .git**, but in this exercise we will in order to learn about
-- how branches are implemented in Git.
+- how branches are implemented in Git, and how to use them freely
+- how you can avoid losing data with Git.

 ::::{prereq}
 For this exercise create a new repository and commit a couple of changes.